shamshadM/shamshadm.github.io/docs/02-Introduction-about-the-Unix.md

 ---
-layout: single
+title: "Introduction about the unix"
+permalink: /docs/Introduction-about-the-Unix
+sidebar:
    title: 'Introduction about the Unix'
-date: 2022-09-22
-permalink: /files/unix/Introduction-about-the-Unix
+   nav: Linux_tutorial
 excerpt: "Unix is a computer Operating System which is capable of handling activities from multiple users at the same time.
 The development of Unix started around 1969 by Ken Thompson and Dennis Ritchie."
+last_modified_at: 2022-06-07T08:48:05-04:00
 tags:
   - Linux
   - Unix operating system